jmhasan1/Language_Translator_Transformer_Model/README.md

-Lamguage Translaor Using Trannsformer architecture coded in Python
+Language Translator Using Transformer architecture coded in Python